sparkfun/SparkFun_DataLogger/docs/introduction.md

 !!! warning
     If you make configuration changes, but don't exit the menu to save the changes, the changes will not be saved to on-device storage.

+Once menu navigation is understood, explore the options available and make changes to meet your needs.
+The configuration options are detailed in a majority of this on-line guide.

 ### The Sensors

 Straight out of the ~~box~~ anti-static bag, the DataLogger IoT 9DoFis ready to log data from its built-in ISM330DHCX Inertial Measurement Unit (IMU) and MMC5983MA magnetometer.
 Only want to log magnetometer, accelerometer, gyro or temperature data?
 You’re good to go!
 But the fun is only just beginning…